Theo: A tired dog after a long walk, resting in the RV.

 - Pets can be a source of great fun and amusement.

 - Taking dogs for a walk can encourage you to get out and about while camping and mean that you get plenty of exercise.

 - Pets can also become a talking point and allow you to forge connections with other campers.

 Documentation You’ll Need To Bring When Taking a Pet in your RV

-Of course, having a pet with you in your RV is not all fun and games.
+Of course, travelling with your dog is not all fun and games.
 It is important to take things seriously and make sure that you are fully prepared.
 For example, you will need to make sure that you bring all the relevant documentation on board.
 You may well need:

 - Proof of ownership.
 (Perhaps permits for certain pets in certain places.)

 - The details of your pets microchip.
 (We highly recommend that dogs/cats are chipped, so they can be reunited with you should they be separated from you through some accident.)
 If pets are not chipped, do make sure at the very least that they are wearing a valid and up to date ID tag with your phone number and details.

 - Vaccination records.
 (Some camp grounds insist on seeing this information before they let your pet stay.)

 - Documentation regarding any allergies or medical ailments that your pet may suffer from.